Guin-Kiwi/EasyPass/README.md

 	```python

 	```
-	This ensures only valid menu items can be ordered.
+	This ensures only valid password generation.

 - **Menu file validation:** When reading the menu file, the program checks for valid price values and skips invalid lines:
 	```python